-I will outline the five elements of smart strategic thinking.
-Strategy starts with having a vision of the future.
+There are five elements of smart strategic thinking.
+Smart strategy starts with having a vision of the future.
 This sets up questions, that outline the major issues in the way of the vision.
 From there, you must allocate resources against your strategic programs that fill an identified focused opportunity you see in the marketplace.
 When successful, the strategy must generate a market impact that can be leveraged into a performance result, making the brand more powerful or more profitable.

 Are you naturally Strategic or Instinctual?

 I see a big difference between strategic thinking and intuitive leaders.
 Smart strategic thinkers see the right questions before they look for answers.
 Instinctual thinkers see answers before they even know the right question.

 Strategic thinkers see “what-if” type questions before they look for potential solutions.
 Have you ever been a meeting and heard someone say, “That’s a good question”?
 This is usually a sign someone has asked an interruptive question designed to slow everyone’s brain down.
 They take the time to reflect and plan before they act, to force them to move in a focused and efficient way.
 Strategy is the thinking side of marketing, both logical and imaginative.
 Strategic people are able to map out a range of decision trees that intersect, to imagine how events will play out in the future.
 The risk is that if they think too long, they just spiral around, unable to decide.
 They miss the opportunity window.

 On the other hand, instinctual thinkers just jump in quickly to find answers before they even know the right question.
 Their brains move fast; they use emotional impulse and intuitive gut feel.
 These people want action now and get easily frustrated by delays.
 They believe it is better to do something than sit and wait around.
 They see strategic people as stuck running around in circles, as they try to figure out the right question.
 Instead, these instinctual leaders choose emotion over logic.